oroinc/crm/src/OroCRM/Bundle/AnalyticsBundle/README.md

 Please note that 'ids' can be defined only if a `channel` is defined.

-## RFM Metrics Collection and Processing with OroCRM
+## RFM Metrics Collection and Processing with Oro

 RFM are customer value assessment by Recency, Frequency and Monetary metrics.
 The metrics are configured at a Channel level and can be used to define columns, conditions and filters of segments and to create reports.